 It would be a waste of money to buy a tractor, only to have the police knocking on your door, years later, telling you it is stolen.

 It is in your best interest to protect your tractor with some kind of paperwork.
 Here are your viable options.

 - Keep the receipt

-When you buy a new garden tractor from a reputable store, you will get a receipt, no questions asked.
+When you buy a new lawn or garden tractor from a reputable store, you will get a receipt, no questions asked.
 But when buying from a second-hand dealer, you may have to request one.
 Either way, you shouldn’t leave empty-handed.

 Most importantly, you need to store this receipt in a safe and dry place, so the details on it won’t smudge or fade away.

 The safest option is to keep your receipts safe, maybe even in a fireproof document organizer.

 The next best thing you can do is to find out the serial number of your tractor.
 This info will give you some legitimacy in case you are ever asked to disclose it.
 The serial number will also help the authorities tracked down your tractor if it ever gets stolen.

 Having trouble reading the serial number on your tractor?
 You might find it on tractordata.com.

 This step is optional.
 You can have the seller write the receipt on a postcard and send it to your home address.
 This way, you will have the federal date stamp as additional evidence that you are the true owner of the tractor.